-Challenge of the General Meeting's Resolution Not to Pay a Dividend for the 2015 Fiscal Year

-In May 2016, Deutsche Bank AG's General Meeting resolved that no dividend was to be paid to Deutsche Bank's shareholders for the 2015 fiscal year.
-Some shareholders filed a lawsuit with the Regional Court Frankfurt am Main (Landgericht), challenging (among other things) the resolution on the grounds that Deutsche Bank was required by law to pay a minimum dividend in an amount equal to 4 per cent. of Deutsche Bank's share capital.
+Challenge of the General Meeting's Resolution Not to Pay a Dividend for the 2015 Fiscal Year on the grounds that Deutsche Bank was required by law to pay a minimum dividend in an amount equal to 4 per cent. of Deutsche Bank's share capital.
 In December 2016, the Regional Court ruled in favor of the plaintiffs.
 Deutsche Bank initially appealed the court's decision.
 However, consistent with Deutsche Bank's updated strategy, Deutsche Bank withdrew its appeal prior to Deutsche Bank's 2017 General Meeting, as a result of which the challenged resolution became void.
 Deutsche Bank's General Meeting in May 2017 resolved the payment of a dividend of approximately € 400 million from Deutsche Bank's distributable profit for 2016 which amount contains a component reflecting the distributable profit carried forward from 2015 of approximately € 165 million.
 Such dividend was paid to the shareholders shortly after the annual General Meeting.
 The resolution was also challenged in court based on the argument that the way the decision was taken was not correct.
 On 18 January 2018, the Regional Court Frankfurt am Main dismissed the shareholder actions as regards the dividend resolution taken in May 2017.
 The plaintiffs appealed to the Higher Regional Court Frankfurt am Main.
 On 26 March 2019, the Higher Regional Court Frankfurt am Main confirmed the decision of the Regional Court and dismissed the appeal.
 The plaintiffs filed an appeal against the denial of leave to appeal with the Federal Supreme Court.